 Once you have exhausted the administrative route, you will then be able to move on to a contentious-administrative appeal.

 That is to say, you have applied for your residence permit, your application has been rejected, you have filed a first review appeal, which has been denied, and finally, you have filed a second appeal for reconsideration, which has also been denied.
+We understand then that the immigration office will no longer modify its decision, so now we must go to a judge in order to try to rectify the verdict.

 Thus, this contentious-administrative appeal is a judicial procedure used to contradict general provisions and express acts of the Public Administration.